jsta/Field-to-Model/docs/source/setup.rst

 The workshop uses two Docker containers: one for running the models and another for visualization.

-Each the model container has the following models installed:
+The model container has the following models available:

 - ELM (Energy Exascale Earth System Land Model)
 - TEM (Terrestrial Ecosystem Model)